📝 Topics Covered

 d2 = Database()

-Prototype is a creational design pattern that lets you copy existing objects without making your code dependent on their classes.
+Prototype is a creational design pattern that lets you copy existing objects without making your code dependent on their concrete classes.
+Instead of constructing complicated objects from scratch, we reiterate and clone existing designs.

 import copy